AsisTeam/isir/.docs/README.md

 #### Insolvency result object

-If some insolvency is found a single `AsisTeam\ISIR\Entity\Insolvency` object or array of `Insolvency` objects is being returned.
+Every method above returns array of `AsisTeam\ISIR\Entity\Insolvency` objects.
-When there is no record for given params (combination of names, ico, personalId, etc)  `null` or `empty array` is returned depending on called method.
+When there is no record for given params (combination of names, ico, personalId, etc) `empty array` is returned.

 #### Exceptions

 In case of any invalid given data, server error or other error `RequestException` or `ResponseException` (or their child exceptions) are thrown.

 ### Usage